Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Components**: S
 - **Duration**: Instantaneous
 Make a melee spell attack.
 On a hit, the target takes 5d10 Thunder damage and is pushed 3 *(4.5m)* away from you.
 A creature pushed into a wood or plaster wall or object less than a 30cm thick is pushed through it.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 1d10 for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the damage increases by 1d10 for each slot level above 3.
 - **Classes**: Druid, Ranger
 *(Source: CS)*